-- Type & Stratigraphic Collection.
-All type, figured and cited macrofossils, plus other museum quality material selected for its stratigraphical importance.
+- Type and Stratigraphic Collection: all type, figured and cited macrofossils, plus other museum-quality material selected for its stratigraphical importance.
 There are over 250 000 specimens in Keyworth and about 5000 in Edinburgh.
 They are a useful starting point for many palaeontological studies.

-- Survey Collection.
-Material collected by Survey officers for biostratigraphic study.
-There are about 1 250 000 specimens in Keyworth and 400 000 in Edinburgh.
+- Survey Collection: material collected by survey officers for biostratigraphical study.
+There are about 1.25 million specimens in Keyworth and 400 000 in Edinburgh.

 - Donated collections, including the important John Smith Collection in Edinburgh.

 The Biostratigraphy Museum contains approximately 250 000 selected fossil specimens, including much type, figured and cited material.
-Initial enquiries should be made to the Collections Manager or the Chief Curator.
+Initial enquiries should be made to:

 The Edinburgh Biostratigraphy Collection is housed in an environmentally monitored fossil store that is close to a fully equipped palaeontology laboratory.

 The biostratigraphical material is almost exclusively derived from exposures and boreholes in Scotland.
 It comprises three main collections: